bbirney/makelatex/README.md

 <h3>Disclaimers:</h3>
-- Download the script, and place the actual directory wherever you want to run it (You can put it in your bin, which can make life easier)
+- Download the script, and place the actual directory wherever you want to run it (You can put it in your bin, which can make life easier)<br>
-- Make sure to run "sudo chmod +x makelatex" in your favorite directory
+- Make sure to run "sudo chmod +x makelatex" in your favorite directory<br>
-- If you have any trouble with stuff, feel free to ask me for help (or to google your problem)
+- If you have any trouble with stuff, feel free to ask me for help (or to google your problem)<br>
 - Also feel free to dig around in the script.
-The code is commented, so it shouldn't be too hard to figure out what I'm doing
+The code is commented, so it shouldn't be too hard to figure out what I'm doing<br>